-16 - 17 Pre-session faculty meetings 20 Residence halls open 20 12:00 noon, Henderson Dining Hall open 21 Chorus auditions, 7:00 p.m. by appointment 22 - 24 New Student Orientation.
+15 - 16 Pre-session faculty meetings 19 Residence halls open 19 5:00 p.m., Henderson Dining Hall open 20 Chorus auditions, 2pm-4pm; 7pm-11pm by appointment 21 - 23 New Student Orientation.
 A fee of \$50.00 is charged for reporting late.
-Academic Advising & Registration 25 Classes begin; Opening Ceremonies - Hutchinson Auditorium, 10:00 a.m.
-25 President's Senior Dinner, 7:30 p.m.
-30 Last date to register for a full load or to add classes.
+Academic Advising & Registration 24 Classes begin; Opening Ceremonies - Hutchinson Auditorium, 10:00 a.m.
+24 President's Senior Dinner, 7:30 p.m.
+29 Last date to register for a full load or to add classes.
 Last day to receive financial credit for courses dropped.
 All forms must be returned by the student in order for credit to be received.
 The student is responsible for having forms returned to the proper office by 5:00 p.m.